Creamy Chicken And Orzo Skillet

 Have you tried this recipe?Mention @budgetbytes or tag #budgetbytes on Instagram!

-How to Make Creamy Chicken And Orzo Skillet – Step by Step Photos
+How to Make Creamy Chicken And Orzo Skillet Step-by-Step Photos

-Finally, return the chicken to the skillet.
+Serve: Once the orzo is looking nice and creamy, return the chicken to the skillet.
 If you’d like, garnish with chopped Italian parsley and serve.
 Pair with a side salad or roasted veggies for an incredibly filling meal!
 Wasn’t that easy?

 Share this recipe